DecimalMan/dkp-build/README.md

 dkp-build contains the utilities used to build dkp.
 At present, it's composed of massbuild.sh, a number of dkp- or d2-specific files, and a few small utilities (see src/README).

 massbuild.sh is intended to simplify most tasks related to dkp development: configuration, compilation, installation, and public release.
-Since dkp is built with multiple configurations, from multiple source branchs, across multiple repositories, massbuild.sh builds everything with external build trees and possibly external source trees.
+Since dkp is built with multiple configurations, from multiple source branches, across multiple repositories, massbuild.sh builds everything with external build trees and possibly external source trees.
 This allows multiple builds to happen incrementally and in parallel, with no manual management of configurations or source branches required.
 However, separate build trees consume dramatically more space, and may waste some CPU by building identical files repeatedly.

 Notable massbuild.sh features:
 -----------------